fmitchell259/2048_with_Monte_Carlo/README.md

 Paramters can be fine tuned to the users preference from the top of the main function.

-Please refer to the written report on all three implementations, as well as details on paramter fine-tuning.
+Please refer to the written report on all three implementations, as well as details on parameter fine-tuning.